The-OpenROAD-Project/OpenROAD/src/gpl/README.md

-# RePlAce
+# Global Placement

-RePlAce: Advancing Solution Quality and Routability Validation in Global Placement
+OpenROAD performs global placement using the RePlAce algorithm, from the paper "Advancing Solution Quality and Routability Validation in Global Placement".

 Features: